nvnenasheva/Additional-Scripts/README.md

 - Identification of conserved orthogroups for evolutionary or comparative genomic studies.
 - Preparing input files for tools like BRAKER2/3 for gene prediction or annotation refinement.
 - Functional and taxonomic analysis of conserved protein families across species.

+## 2. `categorizeGOterms.py`

+This script processes Gene Ontology (GO) annotations for transcripts to categorize GO terms into their primary categories and analyze their distribution across a proteome.

+1. GO Term Parsing:
+   - Downloads and parses the `go-basic.obo` file to extract GO term categories:
+     - Biological Process (BP): Functional processes like mitosis or photosynthesis.
+     - Molecular Function (MF): Activities like enzymatic functions or binding.
+     - Cellular Component (CC): Locations like the nucleus or plasma membrane.

+2. Data Categorization:
+   - Processes a GO annotations file (e.g., `Asterionella_formosa_topgo.txt`) containing transcript IDs and associated GO terms.
+   - Categorizes GO terms for each transcript into BP, MF, and CC based on the parsed data.

+3. Distribution Analysis:
+   - Identifies the distribution of GO annotations for transcripts across single, double, or all three categories (BP, MF, CC).
+   - Counts transcripts in different category combinations.

+4. Visualization:
+   - Creates a bar plot to visualize the distribution of transcripts across GO categories.

+**Input Files**

+- GO annotations file: Contains transcript IDs and comma-separated GO terms (e.g., `Asterionella_formosa_topgo.txt`).
+- GO term-to-category mapping file: Generated from `go-basic.obo` (e.g., `go_categories.csv`).

+**Outputs**

+- Category Distribution Summary:  the number of transcripts annotated in one, two, or all three GO categories.
+- Enhanced GO Data: detailed dataset with transcript IDs, GO terms, and their categorization into BP, MF, and CC.
+- Visualization: bar plot showing the distribution of transcripts across GO category combinations.

+**Applications**

+- Comparative proteomics to assess GO annotation distributions in single-exon genes or across species.
+- Functional annotation analysis for transcriptomic studies.

 ## 3. `gettopGO.py`